royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

 Jupyter
 ------------

-Let's now start Jupyter  so we can make and view our plots, or use Google Colab
+Let's now start Jupyter so we can make and view our plots, or alternatively, use Google Colab

 .. code-block:: console